On the Properties of Error Patterns in the Constant Lee Weight Channel: Scalar Multiplication Problem

-In fact the above Theorem \ref{thm:asymptotic} allows us to assume that the entries of a sequence $\vecx$ drawn uniformly in $\unilee$ are distributed according to $P^\star$ as $n$ grows large.
-Hence, in the asymptotic regime, Problem \ref{prob:scalarLee} reduces to estimating the probability $\prob \left( \LW(a\cdot \vecx) \leq t \, |\, D( Q_\vecx \, || \, P^\star) < \varepsilon \right)$.
-In that case, we apply the definition of the Lee weight of a vector $\vecx$, the assumption that the entries of $\vecx$ are distributed as in \eqref{eq:boltzmann} yields, in the limit of $n$ large, the following equivalent description of the desired probability

-By Property \eqref{property:symm_leeweight}, we can run the sum only up to $r$.
+In fact, Theorem \ref{thm:asymptotic} allows to assume that the entries of a sequence $\vecx$ drawn uniformly in $\leeSphere{\delta n}{m}$ are distributed according to $P^\star$ as $n$ grows large.
+Hence, in the asymptotic regime, Problem \ref{prob:scalarLee} reduces to estimating the probability $\prob \left( \LW(a\cdot \vecx) \leq \LW(\vecx) \, |\, D( Q_\vecx \, || \, P^\star) < \varepsilon \right)$.
+In that case, we apply Definition \ref{def:leeweight} for the Lee weight of a vector $\vecx$.
+Then the assumption that the entries of $\vecx$ are distributed as in \eqref{eq:boltzmann} yields, in the limit of $n$ large, the following equivalent description of the desired probability By Property \eqref{property:symm_leeweight}, we can run the sum only up to $r$.
 Nevertheless we need to distinguish between even or odd ring order $m$.
 In particular, for $m$ odd we rewrite \eqref{equ:asympt_prob} as